njingusc/element-android-examples/orbit-lite-integration-example/README.md

 #### _ElementSDKManager_
 _ElementSDKManager_ defines a set of handy functions to send out requests to _Element SDK Library_.

 * initElementSDK(Context context): request to initialize the Element SDK Library.
 If this is not called before the first SDK request, an "Unauthorized" error is presented.
 At a minimum, this method should be called in _onCreate()_ of your application class, or when the app comes to the foreground.
 * enrollNewUser(Activity activity, String userName, HashMap<String,String> extras): request to add a new user
 * identifyUser(Activity activity, ArrayList<String> elementUserIds): look through the list of user ids specified to find a user via their palm
 * authenticateUser(Activity activity, String elementUserId): authenticate the specified user via their palm
 * requestSyncState(Activity activity, ArrayList<String> elementUserIds, final SyncStateListener listener): request the sync information for the users in the list.
 Pass an empty list to get sync state for all users
+* requestServerSync(Context context): ask the SDK to refresh it's data from the server
+* cursorToSyncState(Cursor cursor): convert a LoaderCallbacks Cursor to ElementSyncState and make the data accessible

 #### _Listeners_
 Used to receive results from _Element SDK Library_.